 We procure third-party insurance policies to cover various operations-related risks including employment practices liability, workers' compensation, property and business interruptions, cybersecurity and data security incidents, crime, directors' and officers' liability, and general business liabilities.
 We cannot guarantee that we will continue to receive adequate insurance coverage on favorable terms.
 Insurance providers may discontinue their coverage or significantly increase the cost of coverage, and we cannot guarantee that we would be able to secure replacement coverage on reasonable terms or at all.
-In addition, if our insurance carriers change the terms of our policies in a manner not favorable to us, our insurance costs could increase.
-Further, if the insurance coverage we maintain is not adequate to cover losses that occur, or if we are required to purchase additional insurance for other aspects of our business, we could be liable for significant additional costs.
+In addition, if our insurance coverage we maintain is not adequate to cover losses that occur, or if we are required to purchase additional insurance for other aspects of our business, we could be liable for significant additional costs.
 Additionally, if any of our insurance providers becomes insolvent, it would be unable to pay any operations-related claims that we make.